Trinity College Dublin: 20th century

-Trinity College was one of the targets of the Volunteer and Citizen Army forces during the 1916 Easter Rising but was successfully defended by a small number of unionist students, most of whom were members of the university Officers' Training Corps.
 From July 1917 to March 1918, the Irish Convention met in the college in an attempt to address the political aftermath of the Easter Rising.
 Subsequently, following the failure of the convention to reach "substantial agreement", the Irish Free State was set up in 1922.
 In the post-independence period, Trinity College suffered from a cool relationship with the new state.
 On 3 May 1955, the provost, A.J.
 McConnell, wrote in the Irish Times that certain state-funded County Council scholarships excluded Trinity College from the list of approved institutions.
 This, he suggested, amounted to religious discrimination, which was forbidden by the Constitution.

 During the early 20th century, the students and faculty of the university also participated in the First World War, in particular during the Gallipoli campaign.

 It has also been said of the period before Ireland left the Commonwealth that, "The overwhelming majority of the undergraduates were ex-unionists or, if from Northern Ireland, unionists.
 Loyalty to the Crown was instinctive and they were proud to be British subjects and Commonwealth citizens", and that "The College still clung, so far as circumstances permitted, to its pre-Treaty loyalties, symbolized by the flying of the Union Jack on suitable occasions and a universal wearing of poppies on Armistice Day, the chapel being packed for the two minutes' silence followed by a lusty rendering of 'God Save the King...".
 "But by the close of the 1960s...
 Trinity, with the overwhelming majority of its undergraduate population coming from the Republic, to a great extent conformed to local patterns".